danshilm/Tatooine-380/README.md

 - netdata/netdata
 - linuxserver/heimdall

+The compose file in Monitoring contains:
+- grafana/grafana
+- prom/prometheus
+- influxdb
+- boerderij/varken
+- atribe/speedtest-for-influxdb-and-grafana
+- amir20/dozzle

 TODO:
-- [X] Add Traefik configurations
-- [X] Add Authelia configurations
 - [ ] Minify compose file and traefik labels
 - [ ] Make Sabnzbd and Authelia work with Nzb360
 - [ ] Adapt [guillaumebriday/traefik-custom-error-pages](https://github.com/guillaumebriday/traefik-custom-error-pages) for Traefik:v2.2 (refer to [this example](https://github.com/jamescurtin/traefik-proxy) on how to be clean)
 - [ ] Move sensitive stuff to docker secrets instead of .env
-- [X] Add netdata
-- [X] Standardize folders so that Sonarr/Radarr don't think they are moving files across different drives - refer to [avoid common pitfalls](https://sonarr.tv/#downloads-v3-docker)